dinkelburg/diversdesk/diversdesk/src/content/docs/user_manual/registration_methods.md

 Your customer will now appear in your environment as pending, allowing you to connect them to a booking.

 :::tip[Note]
-The Generic Onboarding method is ideal for accommodating large walk-in groups, as it can completely eliminate waiting times.
+The Generic Onboarding method is not only ideal for accommodating large walk-in groups, as it can completely eliminate waiting times.
 It's also a great solution when someone managing the dive center doesn't have access rights to your Diversdesk environment or isn't comfortable with digital tools.
 From afar, you can easily manage and connect these customers to the appropriate activities.
 :::